ElAmego/java-2048/README.md

-You need to plug the JavaRush game-engine.
+You need to plug the JavaRush game engine.

 IntelliJ IDEA: